simonlawrencep7/MyApplication/MyApplication/app/src/main/res/layout/readme.txt

-text entry to test the read entry.
+text entry to test the commit entry.